-Debak Das will be a MacArthur Nuclear Security Pre-doctoral Fellow at CISAC in 2019-2020.
-He is a PhD candidate in Political Science at the Department of Government, Cornell University.
-His doctoral dissertation examines how regional powers build their nuclear force structures.
-This research is based on extensive fieldwork in India, the United Kingdom, and France.
-Debak is also interested in historical archives, public opinion and foreign policy, and South Asian politics.
-His research has been supported by the Judith Reppy Institute for Peace and Conflict Studies, the Wilson Center, Cornell University’s Graduate School, the Cornell Institute for European Studies, and the Chateaubriand Fellowship in Humanities and Social Sciences.
-Debak received his M.Phil in Diplomacy and Disarmament, and his M.A. in Politics and International Relations from Jawaharlal Nehru University, New Delhi.
-He also holds a B.A.
-(Honors) in History from Presidency College, Kolkata.
-Debak has formerly held research positions at Institute of Peace and Conflict Studies and the Centre for Dialogue and Reconciliation, New Delhi.
+Previously, Dr. Das was a MacArthur Nuclear Security Predoctoral Fellow at CISAC in 2019-20.
+Before Cornell, he completed his M.Phil in Diplomacy and Disarmament, and M.A. in Politics and International Relations at Jawaharlal Nehru University, New Delhi.
+He has formerly held research positions at the Institute of Peace and Conflict Studies and Centre for Dialogue and Reconciliation, New Delhi.
 His prior work includes organizing extensive Track II Dialogues between India and Pakistan specifically on nuclear and other related security issues.